-- Relational databases follow are a strict schema, meaning that each new entry must have different components that make it fit in that preformed template.
-This enables the data to be predictable and easily assessable.
+- Relational databases follow a strict schema, meaning each new entry must have different components that fit in that preformed template.
+It enables the data to be predictable and easily assessable.

-- ACID-compliance is a must for all RDBMS databases.
-This means that they must ensure the provision of Atomicity, Consistency, Isolation, and Durability.
+- ACID compliance is a must for all RDBMS databases, which means they must ensure the provision of Atomicity, Consistency, Isolation, and Durability.

-- The meticulous nature, strict schemas, and constraints of relational databases make it nearly impossible to be stored in the numbers that are a requirement for today’s mammoth internet data.
+- The exact nature, strict schemas, and constraints of relational databases make storing the numbers required for today’s mammoth internet data nearly impossible.

-- Schema constraints also impede the migration of data to and from different RDBMS.
-They need to be identical or it will not simply work.
+- Schema constraints also impede data migration to and from different RDBMS.
+They need to be identical; otherwise, it will not simply work.

-Non-relational databases are more forgiving in their structure and form than relational databases.
-Instead of tables with columns and rows, they have collections of different categories like users and orders, for example.
-These collections are illustrated by documents.
-So, there can be multiple documents in one collection and they can or cannot follow any particular pattern or schema.
+Another common type of database is non-relational.
+The non-relational form of database organization is more forgiving in its structure and form than relational databases.
+Instead of tables with columns and rows, they have collections of different categories — for example, users and orders —illustrated by documents.
+So, there can be multiple documents in one collection.
+Also, they may or may not follow any particular pattern or schema.

-A document can have a name, address, and product in a collection; at the same time, another document can have just a name and product in the same collection as there are no particular schema to these documents.
+A document can have a name, address, and product in a collection; at the same time, another document can have just a name and product in the same collection, as there is no particular schema to these documents.
 Also, different collections might not necessarily have relations among them.

 The different types of non-relational databases are:

-This type only stores and provides quick and simple knowledge regarding key-value pairs.
+This type only stores and provides quick and straightforward knowledge regarding key-value pairs.
 This is a simple and easy way to store and access the data.
 Some examples are Amazon DynamoDB and Redis.

 Wide Column Stores

-This type can be also called a multidimensional key-value store as it stores and manages humongous amounts of data in tables or multiple columns, each column of which can act as a record.
-This helps in the scaling of multiple petabytes of data.
+This type can also be called a multidimensional key-value store.
+It stores and manages humongous amounts of data in tables or multiple columns.
+Each of these columns can act as a record, which helps in scaling petabytes of data.
 Notable examples are Scylla, HBase, and Cassandra.

-Here, the uniform structure is not a necessity for records to have.
-They can have a wide array of types and values and all of them can be nested.
-The data gets stored in JSON documents, and these documents resemble those of key-value and wide-column.
-Some of the most famous NoSQL databases fall into this category, namely, Couchbase and MongoDB.
+Here, the uniform structure is optional for records.
+They can have a wide array of types and values, all of which can be nested.
+Data gets stored in JSON documents resembling those of key-value and wide-column.
+Some of the most famous NoSQL databases, namely, Couchbase and MongoDB, fall into this category.

-They are distinguished from document stores in a way that they help in making the data available by simple text-based searches.
+They are distinguished from document stores to help make the data available by simple text-based searches.
 Some examples are Solr, Splunk, and Exasticsearch.

-These show the connections between different data points.
-They are used mostly when there is a requirement of analyzing different types of data and their relationship with each other.
-These are represented in the form of a network of objects or nodes that are related.
-Examples are Datastax Enterprise Graph and Neo4J.
+Graph databases show the connections between different data points.
+They are used to analyze different types of data and their relationship with each other.
+These are represented as a network of related objects or nodes.
+Examples are the Datastax Enterprise Graph and Neo4J.

 Merits and Demerits of Non-Relational Databases

-Like everything else, non-relational databases are not perfect and have some advantages but also some limitations.
+Like everything else, non-relational databases could be better and have advantages and limitations.
 These include:

-- Their schema-free nature makes them easier to manage and store huge volumes of data.
+- Their schema-free nature makes managing and storing vast volumes of data easier.
 They can also be easily scaled horizontally.

-- Data is not too complex and can be distributed among a number of distinguished nodes for better accessibility.
+- Data is not too complex and can be distributed among several distinguished nodes for better accessibility.

-- Since they have no specific structure or schema for the data stored, you cannot rely on your data for a certain field because it might not have it.
+- Since they have no specific structure or schema for the data stored, you cannot rely on your data for a particular field because it might not have it.

-- Having no relations makes it very hard to update the data as you will have to update every single detail separately.
+- Having no relations makes it very hard to update the data, as you will have to update every detail separately.